plaid/tiny-quickstart/README.md

 Welcome to Plaid's Tiny Quickstart!
 This repo contains two folders: **vanilla_js/** and **react/**.
 Each folder contains a minimal app that implements Plaid.
 The app in the **vanilla_js/** folder uses a vanilla JS front end and a Node/Express backend, while the app in the **react/** folder uses a React front end an a Node/Express backend.
 Both apps implement Plaid Link, the Balance product, and OAuth.

-To get started, clone the repository and then `cd` into one of the folders and follow the instructions in the corresponding **README**.
+To get started, clone the repository, `cd` into one of the folders, and follow the instructions in the corresponding **README**.
 Enjoy!

 ```
 git clone https://github.com/plaid/tiny-quickstart.git && cd /tiny-quickstart